Rohit01-zoey/Rohit01-zoey.github.io/_projects/4_project.md

   $$
 </div>

+_(By the way, the Hadamard product is surprisingly interesting — not as trivial as I initially thought.
+I wrote a bit more about it [here](../hadamard-musings) if you're curious about some of the side paths I explored while working on this idea.)_

 ### ABBA

 We asked a natural question: *what if* we no longer kept $W_0$ frozen? *What if* we made it fully trainable?
 Unfortunately, this brings us right back to the original challenge of full fine-tuning 😞 — expensive and inefficient.
 So instead, we apply the classic LoRA trick: decompose the second “frozen” adaptor into a low-rank form and make **that** trainable.
 This gives rise to the following update: